rancher/rancher-docs/docs/api/v3-rancher-api-guide.md

 API responses are paginated with a limit of 100 resources per page by default.
 This can be changed with the `limit` query parameter, up to a maximum of 1000, for example, `/v3/pods?limit=1000`.
 The `pagination` map in collection responses tells you whether or not you have the full result set and has a link to the next page if you do not.

-## Capturing Rancher API Calls
+## Capturing v3 API Calls

-You can use browser developer tools to capture how the Rancher API is called.
+You can use browser developer tools to capture how the v3 API is called.
 For example, you could follow these steps to use the Chrome developer tools to get the API call for provisioning an RKE cluster:

 1. In the Rancher UI, go to **Cluster Management** and click **Create.**
 1. Click one of the cluster types.
 This example uses Digital Ocean.